grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Grafana conveniently displays a list of fields returned by the query, allowing you to perform the following actions:

-- **Change Field Order:** Hover over a field, and when your cursor turns into a hand, drag the field to its new position.
+- **Change Field Order** - Hover over a field, and when your cursor turns into a hand, drag the field to its new position.

-- **Hide or Show a Field:** Utilize the eye icon next to the field name to toggle the visibility of a specific field.
+- **Hide or Show a Field** - Utilize the eye icon next to the field name to toggle the visibility of a specific field.

-- **Rename Fields:** Simply type a new name in the "Rename <field>" box to customize field names according to your preferences.
+- **Rename Fields** - Simply type a new name in the "Rename <field>" box to customize field names according to your preferences.

 #### Example: